 The publication scheme classifies information at a high level through the Definition Document which has been developed for each public authority sector.
-Newman University has used the Definition Document designed for Universities and Higher Education Institutions, approved by the Office for the Information Commissioner.
+Newman University has used the Definition Document designed for Higher Education Institutions, approved by the Office for the Information Commissioner.
 This model is designed for Universities across England, Wales and Northern Ireland.
 The purpose of the model is to save institutions duplicating effort in producing individual schemes and to assist the public in accessing information from across the sector.
 However, to reflect the diversity in size and function of institution, a number of optional classes of information are included.
 As a result, models within the sector will vary slightly.

 The Publication Scheme adopted by the Newman University lists the classes of information that we publish (make routinely available), or that we intend to publish, and states whether the information is available online or in paper form.
 Where possible, the correct link for each publication has been given.
 The Scheme is not necessarily a list of actual publications, as this will change as new material is published or new material revised.
 It is, however, the Newman University’s commitment to abide with the spirit of the Act and make publicly available the information described.

 Newman University publishes information on its website.
 By entering a query into the search engine or by using the navigation buttons on the University’s Homepage you should be able to find the information which you are looking for.
 Other information in this scheme may not be available from the Newman University website – this may be because you need to apply to another public authority for the data (in which case a URL web link will be provided) or the data may only be available when requested in writing.
 The information listed in the publication scheme will be free of charge unless otherwise stated.

 Please note that a publication scheme relates to ‘published’ information.
 That is, material which has already been prepared in a format ready for distribution.
 Routinely published information should be available as part of an authority’s normal business.
 Therefore the information should be easy to access through a website or be easily and quickly sent out by a member of the authority’s staff.